Join the people who believe the world needs women’s world-changing leadership

 My mother said a hard, "No."

-My father entered politics.
+My father was a politician.
 I thought I would join him on campaign platforms and podiums various.
 "I'll be good," I said.
 I was an excellent speaker even when I was very young.
 "You would, actually, and you are," my father agreed,

 but he still said, "No."